codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   max-width="60%"
   %}

-  You'll see that Type column displays Config Runtime.
+  You'll see that the Type column displays Config Runtime.

   {% include
     image.html